raysan5/rfxgen/README.md

 # rFXGen
 A simple and easy-to-use fx sounds generator, based on the amazing [Dr.Petter's sfxr](http://www.drpetter.se/project_sfxr.html).

-`rFXGen` can be used for free as a [WebAssembly online tool](https://raylibtech.itch.io/rfxgen) and it can also be downloaded as a **standalone tool** for _Windows_ and _Linux_ with some extra features.
-Binaries for other OSs are not released but it can be compiled if desired.
+`rFXGen` can be used for free as an [WebAssembly online tool](https://raylibtech.itch.io/rfxgen) and it can also be downloaded as a **standalone tool** for _Windows_ and _Linux_ with some extra features.
+Binaries for other OSs are not released but they can be compiled from sources.

 <br>